alexhallam/tv/README.md

                             (4)dracula
                             (5)solarized light [default: 0]
     -s, --delimiter <delimiter>                      The delimiter separating the columns.
-    -f, --footer <footer>                            Add a footer to your tv.
+    -F, --footer <footer>                            Add a footer to your tv.
 Example 'footer info' [default: NA] -l, --lower-column-width <lower-column-width>
             The lower (minimum) width of columns.
 Must be 2 or larger. [default: 2]